-What locals knew for years, the Word Health Organization (WTO) recently declared to the world.
-Costa Blanca’s constant low humidity and year round sunny climate, makes it a fabulously healthy place to live.
+What locals knew for years, the World Health Organization (WHO) recently declared to the world.
+Costa Blanca’s constant low humidity and year-round sunny climate, makes it a fabulously healthy place to live.

-This region has two of Europe’s largest salt lakes that add to the unique local climate.
+This region has two of Europe’s largest salt lakes that add to the unique local climate in Torrevieja.
 Water evaporates from lakes Salinas de San Miguel and Laguna de la Mata.

 And, for those traveling or moving to the region for health benefits, this can influence where they choose to live.
 This area is renowned for its specialist clinics offering specialist care in different medical areas.

-Torrevieja’s health benefits
+Torrevieja’s health benefits | Microclimate

-People travel from all over the world seeking the region’s healing properties for medical conditions such as arthritis, heart problems, bronchial illnesses and skin problems.
+People travel from all over the world seeking the region’s healing properties for medical conditions.
+These are conditions such as arthritis, heart problems, bronchial illnesses, and skin problems.

 Just like in Israel’s Dead Sea, you can lay on the water’s surface to soak without sinking because of the salt in the water.
 Rub yourself all over with white mud for its therapeutic healing properties.
-Leave the mud to dry and wash yourself clean in the waters of the salt lakes.
+Leave the mud to dry and wash clean in the waters of the salt lakes.

 Life in Torrevieja

 Its salt mountains, lakes with pink water tucked behind the waterfront town, leaves a lasting impression on all who visit.
-It is one of the fastest growing towns in the Costa Blanca area, but stays true to itself avoiding the tourist traps of other towns.
+It is one of the fastest-growing towns in the Costa Blanca area.
+But it stays true to itself avoiding the tourist traps of other towns.

 The Habaneras and Polyphone competition attracts competitors from around the world.
-They gather to sing these old songs on the shores of the old salt deposits to keep these beautiful Cuban songs alive for future generations.
+They gather to sing these old songs on the shores of the old salt deposits.
+They do this to keep these beautiful Cuban songs alive for future generations.